 Advantages and disadvantages

 - LZW compression works best for files containing lots of repetitive data.
 This is often the case with text and monochrome images.
 Files that are compressed but that do not contain any repetitive information at all can even grow bigger!

 - LZW is a fairly old compression technique.
 All recent computer systems have the horsepower to use more efficient algorithms.

 - Royalties have to be paid to use LZW compression algorithms within applications (see below).

 LZW compression can be used in a variety of file formats:

 - GIF files

 Some versions of LZW compression are copyrighted.
-Since a couple of year, their owner (Unisys) demands royalties from any company using their algorithm.
-This has seriously hampered the popularity of LZW compression and in the long run we will probably see it being replaced by less costly (read: free) algorithms.
-As an end user, you don’t have to worry because only software manufacturers have to pay license fees.
-But in the end, you do pay for this since the licensing costs have to be covered by the price of software.
+Their owner, Unisys, demands royalties from any company using their algorithm.
+This has seriously hampered the popularity of LZW compression and in the long run, we will probably see it being replaced by less costly (read: free) algorithms.
+As an end-user, you don’t have to worry because only software manufacturers have to pay license fees.
+But in the end, you do pay for this since the licensing costs have to be covered by the price of the software.